-Stranathan has talked with members of the U.S. House and Senate to make the case for more funding of lung cancer research.
+Stranathan has talked with members of the U.S. House of Representatives and the Senate to make the case for more funding of lung cancer research.
 He works with several patient support organizations including the Lung Cancer Alliance, Bonnie J. Addario Lung Cancer Foundation and the LUNGevity Foundation, as a member of its Survivor Advisory Council.
 “The community itself is your own best resource,” he tells others diagnosed with the disease.

 All of his advocacy efforts benefit from his nine years of perspective as a patient.
 He now sees progress beginning to take hold.